 Middle Eastern tastes couldn't be more different from the Japanese.
 "With Middle Eastern customers, there is a clear preference for fragrances that 'project' and have better-than-average longevity," Wright explains.
 For decades, oud was the only type of scent that guests from Saudi Arabia and Dubai were interested in—its bold, musty qualities have been treasured in the Middle East for centuries.

 Exclusivity is also important.
 "Many clients visiting from the Middle East want to find brands they've never seen before and often buy multiple bottles of their favorite discoveries to share with friends when they return home," Wright says.
-Xerjoff and Thameen are two fragrance brands that do very well with Middle Eastern customers, as they specialize in bold, high-quality fragrances.
+Xerjoff and Thameen are two fragrance brands that do very well with Middle Eastern customers, as both specialize in bold, high-quality fragrances.

 Of course, fragrance trends evolve over time, and Wright adds that in recent years, he's noticed Middle Eastern men and women are broadening their tastes.
 "They actually now like to wear fragrances unique to them, because so many people in Dubai or Saudi are already wearing oud-intensive scents," he says.
-Becoming more popular in the Middle Eastern market are fresh, slightly sweet florals, like Inlé by Memo Paris, a scent which Wright likens to "being caught under a tree during a summer rain."
+Becoming more popular in the Middle Eastern market are fresh, slightly sweet florals, like Inlé by Memo Paris ($260), a scent which Wright likens to "being caught under a tree during a summer rain."

 Scent Bar sees a lot of clients from Russia, a big country with a lot of diversity in perfume preferences.
 But one thing all Russians have in common is a taste for luxury.
 Wright says Russian guests tend to go either for fruity and floral or for oud.
-On the floral side, Russian perfume junkies are "completely smitten with Ex Nihilo’s Fleur Narcotique or Kilian Moonlight in Heaven," says Wright.
-And for oud, they tend to focus exclusively on decadent fragrances by Montale.
+On the floral side, Russian perfume junkies are "completely smitten with Ex Nihilo’s Fleur Narcotique ($225) or Kilian Moonlight in Heaven," says Wright.
+And as for oud, they tend to focus exclusively on decadent fragrances by Montale.

 France, UK, and Australia

-France is the mother of the perfume industry, but according to Wright, buying patterns from France, the UK, and Australia are all starting to fall in line with the American taste.
+France is considered the motherland of the perfume industry, but according to Wright, buying patterns from France, the UK, and Australia are all starting to fall in line with the American taste.
 He explains that these markets are interested in "contemporary brands with an unfussy narrative that wear easy and lean towards clean, fresh, light but still have an element of sexiness."
 Atelier Cologne's bright, fresh fragrances are the perfect blend of French tradition and modern sensibilities.